How to Measure oil measurement Level

 Principle and Operation

-Float – based sensors work on the principle of buoyancy.
-Someone places a hollow, buoyant float in the oil, and it rides on the surface of the liquid.
-As the oil level changes, the float moves up or down.
-The movement of the float translates into a measurement.
-This can be achieved in several ways.
-A rod attached to the float can move inside a tube.
-We can detect the rod’s position using mechanical or electrical methods.
-In some cases, a cable or chain connects to the float.
-The cable winds around a spool.
-We measure the spool’s rotation to find the oil level.
+This can be done in a few ways.
+A rod connected to the float can move inside a tube.
+We can find the rod’s position using mechanical or electrical methods.
+Sometimes, a cable or chain connects to the float.
+The cable goes around a spool.
+We measure how the spool turns to check the oil level.

 Advantages